-We had arrived in Kakarvitta from Darjeeling, our next destination was traveling from this Nepalese border town, Kakarvitta to Kathmandu, the capital of Nepal.
-The distance between Kakarvitta and Kathmandu is 600 kilometers.
+We had arrived in Kakarvitta (also called Kakarbhitta or Kakadbhitta) from Darjeeling.
+Our next plan was traveling from this Nepalese border town, Kakarvitta to Kathmandu, the capital of Nepal.
+The distance between Kakarvitta and Kathmandu is 600 kilometers (372 miles).
 The roads are truly dreadful.
 Even in the dry season.
 We needed the Kakarvitta to Kathmandu bus service and information about this route is limited.
-While there are several companies providing a bus service from Kakarbhitta to Kathmandu it is not currently possible to book this online and there is no published specific Kakarvitta to Kathmandu bus timetable.
+There are several companies providing a bus service from Kakarbhitta to Kathmandu you can now (finally!) book these bus tickets online, details follow.

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER